 - be co-led by a cardiovascular investigator and a data scientist

-- illustrate the innovative nature and added value of the proposed work, which should utilise existing data (any patient data should be fully consented and anonymised)
+- illustrate the innovative nature and added value of the proposed work.
+Existing data should be utilised.
+Patient data needs to be fully consented and anonymised

 - define the impact of anticipated outcomes